HB9HIL/Trainee-Fork/README.md

 # Trainee-Fork
-This Fork is here to train the handling of github
+This Fork is here to train the handling of github.

+The files are a (probably not functional) copy of magicbug's Cloudlog